MichaelCurrin/py-project-basic/README.md

 </div>

-For a more detailed template, see [py-project-template](https://github.com/MichaelCurrin/py-project-template/) repo.
+For a more detailed template, see [py-project-template](https://github.com/MichaelCurrin/py-project-template/) repo, with CI and install flow without Poetry.

 ## Sample usage